Alexander William Bourne and the Fall of Singapore

 A. W. Bourne Recalls the Closing Stages of WW2: Apart from an isolated plane (ex-USA) which passed over our building some 6 months before the war finished, there were no visual signs that fighting was coming to an end except for a massive clearance of buildings radiating from the centre of the city for some miles which we learnt later was for fire protection.
 Japanese cities had been seriously burnt in bombing raids and as most of the buildings were built with pine wood and many with straw roofs the threat of fire was a real night mare.

 About 3 days before the fighting came to a close some 30 American fighters attacked a similar number of Japanese planes and the Americans lost one of their planes but the pilot landed safely by parachute and was later brought to our camp blind-folded and he thought it was to be his place for execution.
-One can imagine how released he was to enjoy a welcome from friendly troops and we were pleased to do everything possible for him.
+One can imagine how relieved he was to enjoy a welcome from friendly troops and we were pleased to do everything possible for him.

 Next day a group of fighters from American aircraft carriers came over looking for our visitor and the Japanese brought a second plane down and the two pilots met up in our camp.